DoxaAI/tetris-getting-started/README.md

     HARD_DROP = 5
 ```

-You can also return a sequence (e.g. a list) of moves, which will be performed in order until the piece lands (when any remaining moves are discarded).
+You can also return a sequence (e.g. a list) of moves, which will be performed in order until the piece lands (at which point any remaining moves are discarded).

 By default, the agent just plays moves at random.
 What interesting gameplay strategies can you come up with? 👀